alephdata/memorious/README.md

-# Funes
+# memorious

-``funes`` is a distributed web scraping toolkit.
+``memorious`` is a distributed web scraping toolkit.
 It is a light-weight tool that schedules, monitors and supports scrapers that collect structured or un-structured data.
 This includes the following use cases: